 Getting to the island of Pag

-Zadar is the closest airport to the island of Pag, and Ryanair operate flights to here from London Stansted, Bristol, Manchester, Glasgow and Dublin.
-More details on these routes on our Flights to Croatia page.
+Zadar is the closest airport to the island of Pag, and Easyjet flies to Zadar from London Gatwickwhilst Ryanair flies from London Stansted, Bournemouth, Birmingham, Manchester, Liverpool, Newcastle, Edinburgh and Dublin.
+More details on these routes are on our Flights to Croatia page.

-The same airline operates a base at Zadar Airport, which means there’s a number of flights to there from elsewhere in Europe.
-Other airlines also fly to Zadar Airport – full details on our Getting to North Dalmatia page.
+There’s also a number of flights to Zadar from elsewhere in Europe – full details on our Getting to North Dalmatia page.

-From Zadar airport, you can take an airport transfer bus to the main bus terminal in Zadar; from here take an additional bus direct to Novalja – the island is connected to the mainland by bridge – with local bus operator Antonio Tours.
+From Zadar airport, you can take an airport transfer bus to the main bus terminal in Zadar; from here take an additional bus direct to Novalja with local bus operator Antonio Tours.
+(The island is connected to the mainland by bridge.)

-For more options in reaching Sonus, you can also fly into some of the other airports in Croatia.
+You can also fly into some of the other airports in Croatia for more options for reaching Sonus.
 See our Getting to Split and Getting to Zagreb pages for details of which airlines fly to these cities from the UK and Europe.

 There is a direct bus from Zagreb to Novalja (journey time 5.5 hours – see the Zagreb Bus Terminal website) whilst Split is about 4.5 hours south of Novalja.
 In the summer months, there’s a direct bus service run by Antonio Tours from Split to Novalja that operates in the late afternoon/evening.